antoninadert/proto-starter/README.md

 -------------
 1. [RxJS](https://github.com/Reactive-Extensions/RxJS) as this is handled by Viewmodel
 2. [Redux](http://redux.js.org/) as this is also handled by Viewmodel
-3. [React-helmet] (https://github.com/nfl/react-helmet) as this is easy to generate this yourself using server-render package from meteor (See sink.appendToHead() method used in `/server/router.js` )
+3. [React-helmet](https://github.com/nfl/react-helmet) as this is easy to generate this yourself using server-render package from meteor (See sink.appendToHead() method used in `/server/router.js` )
-4. [React router] (https://github.com/ReactTraining/react-router) as universal router is more concise and simpler
+4. [React router](https://github.com/ReactTraining/react-router) as universal router is more concise and simpler

 Caveats
 -------------
+1. The first time you use the project, Meteor can take a while (15 min?) to initiate.
+This will get better for subsequent runs

-No CSS builder, as this is a very basic starter.
+No CSS builder, as there are so many ways to do it I thought I let you figure this out.
 I will maybe create a new starter including Aphrodite for styling as this seems a good and simple approach.

 Licence
 -------------